 The hognose sometimes makes an impressive noise by exhaling a blast of air, resulting in another common name: “hissing adder.”
 Although the snake may seem scary when spreading, hissing, or playing dead, it eats toads for a living.
 Toads also like to swell up when threatened, so the snake uses a special longer tooth to puncture the lungs of the toad, so it can be swallowed more easily.
 To see photos of the process of eating a toad, click here.
 Although this snake is harmless, to an untrained eye it may look like a copperhead or cottonmouth, so it is much better not to experiment with these behaviors unless you are absolutely certain of the identification of the snake.
-Further complicating identification, variations in coloration are common in individuals, even from the same geographical area (see photo below).
+Further complicating identification, variations in coloration are common in individuals, even from the same geographical area (see photo at right).